UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

 It’s the giant elephant in the room.

-That would be UW’s ongoing quarterback competition, primarily between junior Jacob Eason (the heavy favorite) and sophomore Jake Haener (the underdog who much of the fan base effectively wrote off last fall).
+That would be UW’s ongoing quarterback competition, primarily between junior Jacob Eason (the heavy favorite) and sophomore Jake Haener (the underdog much of the fan base effectively wrote off last fall).
 Eason has the arm, the frame and the support from his home state.
 But neither candidate created much separation throughout the spring.
 It was the same story at the Spring Preview, when Eason completed 7 of 12 passes for 42 yards and a touchdown (while being sacked four times) and Haener completed 9 of 16 passes for 61 yards and an interception.

-So, needless to say, expect the competition to continue on Friday.
+So, needless to say, expect the competition to continue Friday.

 “I know there’s a lot of people ready to anoint certain guys at the quarterback position or at other positions.
-We’re really not,” Husky head coach Chris Petersen said at Pac-12 Media Days last week.
+We’re really not,” Huskies coach Chris Petersen said at Pac-12 Media Days last week.
 “I mean, this is going to be a really nice, awesome competition to go on in fall camp, (and) see how this thing shakes down.”

-The most likely outcome, of course, is that Eason — the former Lake Stevens five-star standout, who started at Georgia as a true freshman — takes the opening snaps against Eastern Washington on Aug.
+The most likely outcome, of course, is Eason — the former Lake Stevens five-star standout who started at Georgia as a true freshman — takes the opening snaps against Eastern Washington on Aug.
 31. But with all practices after Aug.
 6 closed to the media, it will be difficult to accurately gauge who’s pulling ahead (or falling behind) in the competition.

-It’s fair to assume that redshirt freshman Jacob Sirmon won’t win it, but it will be interesting to see how the former four-star prospect progresses after briefly entering his name in the transfer portal this spring.
+It’s fair to assume redshirt freshman Jacob Sirmon won’t win it, but it will be interesting to see how the former four-star prospect progresses after briefly entering his name in the transfer portal this spring.
 Another redshirt freshman, Colson Yankoff, remained in the portal before ultimately landing at UCLA.

-True freshman Dylan Morris will have to fight for available reps, with the understanding that he could potentially compete for a starting job in 2020.
+True freshman Dylan Morris will have to fight for available reps, with the understanding he could potentially compete for a starting job in 2020.

 Add it all together, and you get a really nice, awesome elephant, but an elephant nonetheless.